Steps to Selling a House

 What about FSBO?

-For sale by owner is when you sell your home without the help of an agent, which can theoretically save you money on the seller’s agent commission.
+For sale by owner (FSBO) is when you sell your home without the help of an agent, which can theoretically save you money on the seller’s agent commission.
 While going FSBO is always an option, a real estate agent can bring their expertise to your sale, making your life a whole lot easier.
 Working with a real estate agent can make the difference between getting the most money for your sale and leaving money on the table.

-In fact, the average FSBO home sale in 2021 was for $225,000 compared to $345,000 for agent-assisted home sales according to the National Association of Realtors®.
+In fact, the average FSBO home sale in 2023 was $310,000 compared to $405,000 for agent-assisted home sales, according to data analyzed by NAR.

 Set a sale price